 Boko Haram Reign of Terror Impacts Churches in Nigeria

 SANTA ANA, Calif.
-(June 25, 2012) – The terror campaign on Christian churches in northern Nigeria by the Islamic militant group Boko Haram continues to impact Sunday worship services.
+(June 25, 2012) – The terror campaign on Christian churches in northern Nigeria by the Islamic militant group an extremist group that is located primarily in Northern Nigeria continues to impact Sunday worship services.

 The group has succeeded in injecting fear into the minds of believers as many could not attend churches Sunday, following the new threat by the group to launch coordinated bloody attacks on churches.